Yakov Krotov

-Yakov Krotov (born 31 May 1957) is a Russian essayist, historian, radio host and priest of the Orthodox Church of Ukraine.
+Yakov Krotov (born 31 May 1957) is a Russian author and historian.

-In 1977–1989, he worked as a librarian and archivist.
-From 1990 he is a free-lanced author.
+From 1977 to 1989, he worked as a librarian and archivist.
+Since 1990 he has been a freelance author.
 He writes about history, Christianity, promotes values of tolerance, religious liberty and peace-making.

-From 1997 he works for the Radio Free Europe, making weekly talk-shows under the title "From the Christian point of view".
+He published five books in Russian.

-He has been lecturing in the United States on the Russian Orthodoxy as a Bradley Visiting Scholar in 1994.
+In 1994, he lectured in the United States on the Russian Orthodoxy as a Bradley Visiting Scholar.

+As of 2008, Krotov was the host of a Radio Free Europe/Radio Liberty Russian Service program on religion.

+From 6 to 8 October 2013, Yakov Krotov took part in the Twentieth Annual International Law and Religion Symposium.
+The symposium was organised by Brigham Young University in Provo, and was devoted to the theme “Religion and Human Rights.”

 He is married and has two sons.